14-Day Food Itinerary for the North Island

 For elaboration on each activity, check out the 8 Things to Do in Rotorua for Foodies.

 Travel time: 1h15mins

 After you’re satisfied that you’ve done everything you want to do in Rotorua, it’s a reasonable drive to Whakatane.
 We like their pick-your-own berry farms, as well as fudge tastings at Tui Aotearoa and chocolates from Scilla Chocolates.

 An almost obligatory experience, however, is sitting on Ohope Beach with some fresh Kiwi-style fish and chips.
-Recommendations include Fisherman’s Wharf, Ohiwa Oyster Farm, Wally’s on the Wharf and others listed in The Foodie Guide to Whakatane.
+Recommendations include Fisherman’s Wharf Cafe, Ohiwa Oyster Farm, Gibbo’s on the Wharf and others listed in The Foodie Guide to Whakatane.

 Food Experiences in Whakatane